-Our sales strategy focuses on using our direct sales force to market our DC backup power products to telecommunications providers in the U.S. In 2017, we made significant investments in hiring additional sales personnel in the U.S. market to demonstrate our products to Tier-1 telecommunications providers.
-Our strategy has resulted in the addition of two new Tier-1 telecommunication providers during 2017, with one of these new customers being responsible for approximately 45% of our overall sales in the fourth quarter of 2017.
+Our sales strategy focuses on using our direct sales force to market our DC backup power products to telecommunications providers in the U.S. Since 2017, we made significant investments in hiring additional sales personnel in the U.S. market to demonstrate our products to Tier-1 telecommunications providers.
+In 2017, we signed a national contract with an additional Tier-1 telecommunication provider which established national terms and conditions across our product line.
+In 2018, we started shipping DC backup power products to a third Tier-1 telecommunications customer, T-Mobile.
+Our products are purchased by regional centers operated by our telecommunications customers, thereby expanding our overall market into regions we may not have covered previously.

-In 2017, we expanded our sales and service infrastructure in the international markets.
-We established regional sales offices in South Africa, U.A.E., Singapore, Poland and Dominican Republic and established sales and aftermarket service locations in Australia and Romania to locally manage Southeast Asia and EMEA regions respectively.
-We believe that the telecommunications tower backup power market provides significant opportunities worldwide.
-During 2018, we plan to continue to develop this market.
+Since 2017, have we expanded our sales and service infrastructure in the international markets.
+We established regional sales offices in South Africa, U.A.E., Singapore, Poland and Dominican Republic and established sales and aftermarket service locations in Australia and Romania to locally manage South East Asia and EMEA regions, respectively.
+Due to a general lack of a reliable power grid, many emerging markets continue to expand their telecommunications infrastructures at a high rate.
+We believe that this lack of a reliable power grid, together with our knowledge of integrating renewables with generators, provides us with a opportunity to enter these emerging markets with our hybrid storage and renewable energy solutions.

-During 2017, we experienced a modest success in marketing our DC power products to military contractors in the U.S. We have allocated a dedicated sales force to market to government and military customers which has resulted in military sales contributing approximately 4% of the total sales during 2017.
+We experienced a modest success in marketing our DC power products to military contractors in the U.S. We have allocated a dedicated sales force to market to government and military customers which has resulted in military sales contributing approximately 6% of the total sales during 2018.

 We also market our products through our web site and by exhibiting our products at trade shows globally.
 Our primary sales are generated through product demonstrations and short-term rentals to demonstrate the capabilities of our products and value proposition to large mobile network providers worldwide.
-In 2017, we added mobile demonstration vehicles to our sales fleet where sales personnel can transport our DC power systems to customer locations to demonstrate the features and benefits of our products.
-We believe this strategy of demonstrating our products and technologies to prospective customers will expedite the sales process for our DC power systems.
+In 2018, we demonstrated our DC power systems to customers worldwide.
+In South East Asia, upon successful demonstration of our DC power system, we received an initial purchase order for twenty-five units from a Tier-1 telecommunications provider.
+We believe this strategy of demonstrating our products and technologies to prospective customers expedites the sales process for our DC power systems.